RemiDesgrange/blog/content/post/booting-qemu-kvm-vm-without-grub.md

 * First download ubuntu rootfs + initramfs + kernel [here](https://cloud-images.ubuntu.com/focal/current/).
 For our usage you will need :
-  * `focal-server-cloudimg-amd64-root.tar.xz`: the rootfs that you will unpack into a brand new disks that we will create
+  * `focal-server-cloudimg-amd64-root.tar.xz`: the rootfs you will unpack into a brand new disk that we will create
   * `focal-server-cloudimg-amd64-initrd-generic` from the [`unpacked` folder](https://cloud-images.ubuntu.com/focal/current/unpacked/)
   * `focal-server-cloudimg-amd64-vmlinuz-generic`: a kernel